LLNL/RAJA/docs/sphinx/tutorial.rst

 Tutorial
 **********************

-This section contains a RAJA tutorial that introducs RAJA concepts and capabilities via examples.
+This section contains a RAJA tutorial that introduces RAJA concepts and capabilities via examples.
+First, we provide some background discussion about C++ lambda expressions and RAJA traversal template methods, which are used out the examples.

 ====================
 C++ Lambda Overview
 ====================

-RAJA is used most easily and effectively by employing C++ lamda expressions.
+RAJA is used most easily and effectively by employing C++ lambda expressions.
-Here, we provide a brief description of the eseential elements of C++ lambdas.
+Here, we provide a brief description of the essential elements of C++ lambdas.
 `Lambda expressions <http://en.cppreference.com/w/cpp/language/lambda>`_ were introduced in C++11 to provide a lexically-scoped name binding; i.e., a *closure* that stores a function with a data environment.
 In particular, a